surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Removed the WPSSO_PRODUCT_CURRENCY constant.
+	* Removed the WPSSO_PRODUCT_CURRENCY constant (replaced by the new "Default Product Currency" option).
+	* Added a sanity check for &lt;html&gt; and &lt;meta /&gt; tags in the webpage before checking for duplicates.
 	* Added more debugging messages to the WooCommerce module (Pro version).
-	* Added a sanity check for &lt;html&gt; and &lt;meta /&gt; tags in the webpage before checking for duplicates.

 **Version 3.45.6 (2017/08/23)**